The Unjournal | reconsidering exploratory expansion

 A concise public status and planning page for reviving structured expert evaluation of legal research in areas such as AI governance, biosecurity, animal welfare, and global health.

-Status, May 2026: paused/exploratory.
+Status, May 2026: paused; reconsidering.
 We deprioritized this in late 2025 while handling other priorities and funding/operations constraints, and because we had not found a clear legal-scholarship champion.
-We would consider reviving it if we found a senior or promising mid-career legal scholar to help lead it, especially alongside existing law-and-AI or legal-priorities initiatives.
+We would consider reviving it if we found a senior or promising mid-career legal scholar to help lead it, ideally alongside existing law-and-AI, animal welfare law, or legal-priorities initiatives.

 The Unjournal has mainly focused on public evaluation of quantitative social science, economics, and policy research.
 We have also explored whether our model could extend to high-impact legal scholarship: legal research that might shape regulation, litigation, judicial reasoning, law-school curricula, advocacy, and policy design.